Jamie Dimon: Commercial Credit and transition into Citigroup

 Sandy Weill left American Express in 1985, and Dimon followed him.
 The two then took over Commercial Credit, a consumer finance company, from Control Data.
-At age 30, Dimon was appointed chief financial officer, helping turn around the company.
+At age 30, Dimon was appointed CFO, helping turn around the company.

 In 1998, through a series of mergers and acquisitions, Dimon and Weill formed a large financial services conglomerate: Citigroup.
 But Dimon left Citigroup in November 1998, after Weill asked him to resign during a weekend executive retreat.
 Rumors at the time suggested that he and Weill had argued, in 1997, over Dimon's inaction to promote Weill's daughter, Jessica M. Bibliowicz, although that happened more than a year before Dimon's departure.
 At least one other account cites, as the real reason, a request by Dimon to be treated as an equal.

 Bank One (2000–2004)

 In March 2000, Dimon became CEO of Bank One, the United States' fifth largest bank.